2025 McDonald's All-American Girls Game

 The 2025 McDonald's All-American Girls Game was an all-star basketball game that was played on April 1, 2025, at the Barclays Center in Brooklyn, New York.
 The game's rosters featured the best and most highly recruited high school girls graduating in the class of 2025.
-The game will be the 23rd annual version of the McDonald's All-American Game first played in 2002.
+The game was the 23rd annual version of the McDonald's All-American Game first played in 2002.
 The 24 players were selected from over 700 nominees by a committee of basketball experts.
 They were chosen not only for their on-court skills, but for their performances off the court as well.

 Rosters

 The roster was announced on January 27, 2025.
 Tennessee and Stanford had the most selections with three each, while LSU had two.